 Section 1.
-The administrative affairs of this Post will except as may be otherwise provided for by the By-Laws, be under the supervision of an Executive Committee, which will consist of the five elected members, all current elected officers of the Post, and all Past Post Commanders while in good standing in this Post, however, a Post Commander who serves two or more consecutive terms shall not be entitled to a vote as a Past Commander while serving as Commander.
+The administrative affairs of this Post will except as may be otherwise provided for by the By-Laws, be under the supervision of an Executive Committee, which will consist of the three elected members, all current elected officers of the Post, and all Past Post Commanders while in good standing in this Post, however, a Post Commander who serves two or more consecutive terms shall not be entitled to a vote as a Past Commander while serving as Commander.
 The term of office of the members of the Executive Committee will be for one (1) year.
 Any member of the Post Executive Committee not present at (3) three consecutive regular Executive Committee Meetings, without a valid excuse, shall be removed from the Executive Committee for the balance of the current legion year.
 In the case of an elected member being removed for non-attendance, the Post Commander will replace such member, subject to approval of the Executive Committee and Post general body.
 This Post in its By-Laws, may provide for such other standing committees as the business of the organization may require.
 The Business Manager shall attend all meetings of the Executive Committee with voice but no vote; attendance at special meetings will be at the discretion of the Commander.

 Section 2.
 The Officers of this Post shall be: a Commander, one or more Vice-Commanders, an Adjutant, a Finance Officer, a Chaplain, a Service Officer, a Historian, a Sergeant-at-arms, a Judge Advocate, and such other officers as may be deemed necessary by this Post.
 Elected Officers of this Post shall be the Commander, Vice-Commanders, Chaplain, and Sergeant-at-Arms.
 The newly elected Commander will appoint all other officers.
 The appointments are to be approved by the Executive Committee and General Membership at their next regular scheduled meetings.